hummingbot/hummingbot-site/docs/news/hbot.md

 The HBOT token is a standard ERC-20 token.
 It has a fixed total supply so there will never be any additional HBOT tokens created.

+The HBOT Token has no monetary or economic value.
 The sole use case for HBOT Tokens will be to empower holders to decide how the Hummingbot codebase changes over time through voting on three types of proposals:

 * **Pull Request Proposals (PRP)**: a proposal linked to an open pull request in the Hummingbot code repository;
 * **Improvement Proposals (IP)**: a proposal linked to an issue in the Hummingbot Github repository that specifies a proposed improvement to a component of the Hummingbot codebase, and;